-The library provides simplified interfaces to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserves the security and performance requirements as required by the user.
+Both library versions provide a simplified interface to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserve the security and performance requirements as required by the user.

-Even in the basic configuration the SCL meets the targeted security level, which can be further increased by simple means of configuration options.
+Even in the basic configuration the SCL meets the targeted security level, which can be further increased by means of configuration options.

-The key lengths used for the AES and DES functionality follow the national AIS32 regulation regarding the 100 bit security level issued by the BSI1.
+The key lengths used for the AES and DES functionality follow the national AIS32 regulation regarding the 100 bit security level issued by the BSI.
 This regulation excludes the single DES operation from the certification as it is considered to be not sufficiently secure from algorithm perspective.

-Thus the certification covers the cryptographic functionality of the SCL library consisting of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 112 and 168 bits and the CMAC functionalities.
+For both versions, the certification covers the SCL cryptographic functionality of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 56 bits.
+For the version vo2.04.002 the certification covers the CMAC functionality too.

-Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) in two alternative versions significantly simplifying the management of the SOLID FLASH[TM] NVM functionality.
-The HSL constitutes an application interface (API) accessing the HSL state machine and abstracting low level properties like special function registers and settings of specific hardware features.
+Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) in three alternative versions, significantly simplifying the management of the SOLID FLASHTM NVM functionality.
+The HSL (all versions) constitutes an application interface (API) accessing the HSM state machine and abstracting low level properties like special function registers and settings of specific hardware features.
 In short the HSL provides a user friendly also use case oriented interface considering endurance, reliability and performance.